Isaac-Newt/new-tab-enhanced/README.md

 # New Tab Enhanced

-### An enhanced new tab experience, for Firefox 54+ (and Chrome)
+### An enhanced new tab experience, for Vivaldi/Chromium/Chrome

+### Note: This is the Chromium branch of this addon, please see the master branch for Firefox code.

-This addon will transform Firefox's new tab page into a notebook, links to weather and search, and a listing of top sites.
+This addon will transform Chrome/Vivaldi/Chromium's new tab page into a notebook, links to weather and search, and a listing of top sites.

 Notes:
 ---

  - Top sites will be the same as those loaded in about:newtab.
 Pinned sites on that page will be respectively pinned on this extension's page.

-  - Bookmarks will be the same as those In the bookmarks toolbar.

  - Weather links to DuckDuckGo's Weather Instant Answer feature, which uses [Dark Sky](https://darksky.net) as its source.
 It should show local weather based on your IP address, but location is configurable through the options page.